The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 Cost to income ratio/efficiency ratio

 A banking term.
 Total operating expenses as a percentage of total income of the banking operations (net interest income and non-interest revenue).

-A concept defined in the Market Consistent Embedded Value (MCEV) principles and guidelines.
-It refers to long-term business, which includes traditional life insurance, long-term healthcare and accident insurances, savings, pensions and annuities.
+A concept defined in the Market Consistent Embedded Value (MCEV) Principles and Guidelines.
+It generally refers to long-term business, which includes traditional life insurance, long-term healthcare and accident insurances, savings, pensions and annuities.

-A measure of the ability of an individual, organisation or country to repay debt.
-The highest rating is usually AAA, and the lowest D. Ratings are usually issued by a credit rating agency (eg Moodys or Standard & Poors) or credit bureau.
+A measure of the ability of an individual, organisation or country to fulfil its debtor obligations, usually in respect of debt.
+The highest rating is typically AAA, and the lowest D. Ratings are usually issued by a credit rating agency (eg Moodys, Fitch or Standard & Poors) or credit bureau.

 Measures the amount of negative or limiting values that exist within an organisation resulting in unproductive work.